 Rachel Recht is a wannabe director who’s obsessed with movies and ready to make her own masterpiece.
 As she’s casting her senior film project, she knows she’s found the perfect lead – Sana.

 Today’s Waiting on Wednesday post is the next book in Amy Spalding’s growing list of fantastic books.
 I love Amy’s novels, they’re always so so great but I am especially excited for this one as it is a story that is very near and dear to heart, something I’ve gone through in the past and something I can relate to, 100%.
 The days until this book releases in January are just way way too many…

 The Top Ten Tuesday is a weekly challenge post previously hosted by The Broke and Bookish and now hosted by The Artsy Reader Girl.
 You can follow along for each weekly post here.
-This week’s post is counting the ten books that are on my spring TBR list.
-Because I always have waaaaay too many books to make a list like that, I decided to twist it a little and count the top ten books I’m excited are releasing this spring, from March 20th to June 21st, because I’m a Ravenclaw and I get technical here ;)
+This week’s post is a character freebie.
+I was scrolling through some of the other posts today, trying to get inspired and I decided to break up the mold a little, step away from my normal YA world and talk about my top ten favorite superheroes!

 share the news!
 Melissa Landers is an absolutely SWEET human being and I have loved all of her YA literature and I’m sure I’ll adore her middle grade debut!
 She rocks science fiction and this book is sure to be SO fun.